sambodhic/probable-bassoon/README.md

 # probable-bassoon
 REACT hooks

-- work in progress
+Infinitescroll
+- npx create-react-app .
+- npm i axios
+- npm start
+- Hooks used: useState, useEffect, useRef, useCallback
+- Intersection Observer API (detects the interaction of a target element with its ancestor element or the document viewport)

 Autocomplete or TypeAhead
-- Running on vscode _Live Preview_
+- Running on vscode _Show Preview_
+- AbortController interface (controller object that allows to abort one or more Web requests as and when desired)

 Todo List
 - npx create-react-app .